 Ron placed his free hand on the small of Harry's back, keeping him upstraight and steering him toward's the stairs.
 Harry had his mouth clamped shut tightly, his stomach feeling nauseous, and tried hard to keep his body moving and upstraight.
 When they reached the stairs, Ron stayed on the step before them, and Harry kept a hold on his arm, and used it to help him pull himself onto the next step.
 Sirius stayed right by his side, letting Harry lean on him if necessary.

 Close to the half way point of the stairs, Harry was already breathing fast and heavily from using up most of his strength.
 Ron and Sirius both noticed this, and stopped to let Harry take a deep breath.
 Ron looked at Sirius worriedly, his eyes pointing to Harry, and didn't know what to do.
 Sirius just gave him a small nod, telling him he would take care of it.
 Sirius placed his one hand on the small of Harry's back, while the other went under his knees, and carefully Sirius picked him up.

 "What are you doing?"
-Harry gasped, his body tensed from the sudden touch.
+Harry yelped, his body tensed from the sudden touch.

 Sirius continued up the stairs with Harry, while Ron walked in front of them, looking back at Harry's blushing face and snickering.
 Harry gave him a rude gesture with his hand, and Sirius slapped the hand down while Ron continued to chuckle.
 Finally reaching the room Ron and Harry used to share, Sirius set Harry back on his feet, and led him into the room.
 Harry looked around the room, and noticed that Ron's stuff was taken out, and replaced with Sirius'.
 With help, Harry walked over to his bed, and let Sirius and Ron help him into a change of pajama's.